|Copyright, 1906, by H. W. PERCIVAL.|

 Is there an esoteric way of understanding the birth and life of Jesus?

 There is, and it will appear as the most reasonable to any who will consider it without prejudice.
 The birth, the life, the crucifixion, and the resurrection of Jesus represent the process through which every soul must pass who comes into life and who in that life attains to immortality.
 The teachings of the church concerning the history of Jesus lead away from the truth concerning him.
 A theosophical interpretation of the biblical story is here given.
 Mary is the physical body.
 The word Mary is the same in many of the great religious systems, who have claimed divine beings as their founders.
 The word comes from Mara, Mare, Mari, and all of which mean bitterness, sea, chaos, the great illusion.
 Such is every human body.
 The tradition amongst the Jews at that time, and some still hold it to the present day, was that a Messiah was to come.
 It was said that the Messiah was to be born of a virgin in an immaculate manner.
 This is absurd from the standpoint of the beings of sex, but in perfect keeping with esoteric truths.
 The facts are that when the human body is properly trained and developed it becomes pure, virgin, chaste, immaculate.
 When the human body has reached the point of purity and is chaste, it is then said to be Mary, the virgin, and is ready to conceive immaculately.
 The immaculate conception means that oneâ€™s own god, the divine ego, fructifies the body which has become virgin.
 This fructification or conception consists of an illumination of the mind, which is its first real conception of immortality and divinity.
 This is not metaphorical, but literal.
 It is literally true.
 The purity of the body maintained, there begins a new life within that human form.
-This new life develops gradually, and a new form is called into being. was conceived by the Holy Ghost, the light of the ego, and born of the virgin Mary, its physical body.
+This new life develops gradually, and a new form is called into being.
+After the course has been passed through, and the time come, this being is actually born, through and from that physical body, its virgin Mary, as a separate and distinct form.
+This is the birth of Jesus who was conceived by the Holy Ghost, the light of the ego, and born of the virgin Mary, its physical body.
 As Jesus passed his early years in obscurity, so must such a being be obscure.
 This is the Jesus body, or he who comes to save.
 This body, the Jesus body, is the immortal body.
 Jesus is said to have come to save the world.
 So he does.
 The Jesus body does not die as does the physical, and that which was conscious as a physical being is now transferred to the new body, the Jesus body, which saves from death.
 The Jesus body is immortal and one who has found Jesus, or for whom Jesus has come, no longer has breaks or gaps in memory, as he is then continually conscious under all circumstances and conditions whatever.
 He is without lapses in memory through day, through night, through death, and future life.

 You spoke of Christ as a principle.
 Do you make a distinction between Jesus, and Christ?